 At the beginning of each enrollment period, registration for classes will be held.
-Each registration will consist of a regular registration period and a time for late registration and schedule changes.
+Each registration will consist of an early (online) registration period, a regular registration period and a time for late registration and schedule changes.
 Early registrations will normally be conducted through Campus Connect, Vernon College's on-line registration process, at the discretion of The College's administrators.
 Students should apply for admissions early to facilitate course selection and availability.